osowsky/pyConics/README.md

 The envelope of a curve $C$ is given by a sequence of curves $l$ that touch each point $p$ in $C$.

+Here, the envelope of an ellipse is going to be plotted on screen.
+First, an ellipse will be created.
+Then, the `CConic.sequence()` method is called to return a set of points, where these points belong to that ellipse.
+Next, the multiplication operator is used between the ellipse and the points to return a set of lines, where each of those lines is tangent to the conic.
+Finally, by using the `CAxes.plot()` method, all lines are plotted on screen, drawing the envelope of the ellipse.

 ```python
     from pyConics import CFigure, CAxes
     from pyConics import CPoint, CLine